SquareShirt/Jaseci-Labs-Code/README.md

-Running jac weather_service.jac will ask you the city whose weather conditions you want to find out.
+Running jac weather_service.jac in your virtual environment with the google api inputed, will ask you the city whose weather conditions you want to find out.
 You can type "quit" to exit the program.

 Running jac guess_game5.jac gives this output in quotation marks, "Too low!